DevBetterCom/DevBetterWeb/dark-mode-implementation.md

-# Dark Mode Implementation for DevBetterWeb
+# Dark Mode Implementation for DevBetterWeb Member Area

-This document explains the dark mode feature implementation for the DevBetterWeb application.
+This document explains the dark mode feature implementation for the DevBetterWeb application's member/admin area only.

 ## Overview

-The dark mode feature allows users to toggle between light and dark themes for better viewing experience, especially in low-light conditions.
+The dark mode feature allows authenticated users in the member/admin area to toggle between light and dark themes for better viewing experience, especially in low-light conditions.
 The preference is stored for the current browser session only.

+**Important:** Dark mode is only available in the authenticated member/admin area, not on the public homepage or marketing pages.

+## Scope

+- **Enabled**: Member area (`/User/`, `/Admin/` pages) with `_MemberLayout.cshtml`
+- **Disabled**: Public pages (`/`, marketing pages) with `_Layout.cshtml`
+- **Design**: Integrates with SB Admin 2 theme used in the member area

 ## Files Modified/Created